Graduates: Thou shalt not be generic

 Now that you’re prepared for the task, find your industry below to set yourself on the path to getting noticed.
 You can also see our sample resumes and cover letters to get you started, and don’t forget that your university careers advisor is also there to help.

-Click on your industry below to see specific tips for your resume.
+Find your industry below to for specific tips for your resume.